elastisys/compliantkubernetes/docs/user-guide/safeguards/default-pod-topology-spread-constraints.md

 1. Running your application replicated with at least two Pods.
 Specifically, this implies that your Deployment has `.spec.replicas` of at least 2.
 1. Ensuring that the Pods are spread across failure domains.
 The latter was usually achieved by setting correct `topologySpreadConstraints`.

-In Compliant Kubernetes, dealing with (1) above is still the Application Developer's responsibility.
+In Welkin, dealing with (1) above is still the Application Developer's responsibility.

-However, with Compliant Kubernetes, you don't need to deal with (2).
+However, with Welkin, you don't need to deal with (2).

 ## Solution

-Compliant Kubernetes comes with strong cluster-level default `topologySpreadConstraints`.
+Welkin comes with strong cluster-level default `topologySpreadConstraints`.

 ### Single-Zone Clusters